Amore disperato

 "Amore disperato" ('Desperate Love') is a 1983 song composed by Gerry Manzoli and Varo Venturi and performed by Nada.
 It achieved a large commercial success, serving as a relaunch for the singer.
 It has been described as "a metropolitan love story told in a vivid and modern language, an original and catchy melody, [and] a playful pop arrangement".

 Other versions

 In 1999, the band Super B got a significant success with their rock cover version of the song.
-Artists who covered the song also include Dolcenera, Silvia Salemi and Prozac+.
+Artists who covered the song also include Dolcenera and Silvia Salemi.